flink-extended/ai-flow/docs/content/architecture/overview.md

 ![Alt text](../images/architecture/meta.png)

-1. Dataset: It provides dataset meta-information services, including data address, data format and other information.
+1. Dataset: It provides dataset meta services, including data address, data format and other information.
    Users can define the program for reading and writing data according to it.
-2. Project: It provides project meta-information services, including project name, project description and other information.
+2. Project: It provides project meta services, including project name, project description and other information.
    Users can organize the machine learning workflow of different projects based on it.
-3. Workflow: It provides workflows meta-information services.
+3. Workflow: It provides workflows meta services.
-   Users can view the submitted workflow's meta-information according to it.
+   Users can view the submitted workflow's meta according to it.
-4. Model: It provides Models meta-information services.
+4. Model: It provides Models meta services.
    It contains the description information of the model and the version information of the model.
-5. Metric: It provides metric meta-information services, such as model version evaluate metric.
+5. Metric: It provides metric meta services, such as model version evaluate metric.
-6. Artifact: It provides artifacts meta-information services such as configuration files, jar packages etc.
+6. Artifact: It provides artifacts meta services such as configuration files, jar packages etc.

 ### Scheduling Service

-Scheduling Service: The Scheduling Service converts the workflow into an object that can be recognized by the scheduler and submits it to the scheduler.
+Scheduling Service: The Scheduling Service converts the workflow into an executable workflow and submits it to the scheduler.
-The traditional scheduler can only schedule batch jobs (when upstream job finished then downstream jobs can run) but in the online learning scenario where we have jobs that will never finish, it does not meet the demand.
+The traditional scheduler could only support the scheduling of the batch jobs(It means that after upstream job finished, downstream jobs could run.) but in the online learning scenario where we have jobs that will never finish, it does not meet the demand.
 The scheduler for Scheduler Service docking must support event-based scheduling.